robi42/robi42.github.com/source/_posts/2013-07-07-java-dot-next.markdown

 categories: Programming Code
 ---

-After several years of programming Java while always keeping an eye on alternatives around, I've finally come to the conclusion:
+After several years of programming Java while always keeping an eye on alternatives around, I've recently come to the conclusion:

 Actually, there are just a few things missing in the language by now which would make me a *happy camper*&#8482; indeed (enjoying its mature ecosystem of libraries and tools).